qinganrice/qinganrice.github.io/_pages/about.md

 Recent News!
 ======
+- **October 2024**: Our paper “DRAGON: A DRL-based MIMO Layer and MCS Adapter in Open RAN 5G Networks” is accepted to [Open-AI RAN Workshop @ ACM Mobicom 2024](https://wcsng.ucsd.edu/open-ai-ran-2024/).
+See you in Washington, DC!
 - **September 2024**: Our paper “Helix: A RAN Slicing Based Scheduling Framework for Massive MIMO Networks” is accepted to [ACM CoNEXT'24](https://conferences.sigcomm.org/co-next/2024/#!/home).
 See you in LA!
 - **May 2024**: Excited to announce that I will be joining [Mavenir System Inc.](https://www.mavenir.com/) (Dallas, TX) as a summer intern to work on AI/ML in Open RAN.
 - **December 2023**: Successfully defended my MS thesis, “Machine Learning-Based Resource Scheduling and Link Adaptation in Massive MIMO Networks”.